MixPayProtocol/developers.mixpay.me/docs/guides/security-guidelines.md

 ##  2. Storngly recommended: Always using short link for production

-As we mentioned above, malicious users can easily modify the parameters in the URL, and using [short link](/api/payments/one-time-payment) can eliminate the possibility of users passing parameters.
+As we mentioned above, malicious users can easily modify the parameters in the URL, and using [one time payment](/api/payments/one-time-payment) can eliminate the possibility of users passing parameters.

 The rules for short link are as follows: